-There were 5147 on-the-job deaths in 2017 and around 2.8 million on-the-job injuries.
+In 2017, 5,147 workers lost their lives on the job and around 2.8 million got injured at the workplace according to the Occupational Safety and Health Administration1.
 Granted, many of the deaths came out of the construction industry.
 Injuries can happen anywhere.
 Yet, the machinery and chemicals commonly found in manufacturing make it inherently more dangerous than many other industries.
 While reducing death and injury are self-evident reasons for focusing on safety, let’s look at five other reasons you should focus on it.

 Workplace accidents and especially workplace deaths can cripple morale.
 Employees second guess their actions and often become preoccupied.
 The real danger of this diminished morale is that the distraction can make people less safety-conscious.
 Develop an action plan for managing the situation after an employee injury or death.